Colleen Smart: 1997–2013

 Colleen meets Norman Shadbolt (David Whitford); they date and later get engaged.
 He later leaves her a note saying he couldn't go through with it.
 Colleen starts feuding with Madge Wilkins over a historian job for the paper.
-Colleen helps Sally after Flynn Saunders (Joel McIlroy) death, she actually managed to keep the news of his illness a secret.
+Colleen helps Sally after Flynn Saunders' (Joel McIlroy) death, actually managing to keep the news of his illness a secret.
 Colleen later finds out she is related to the Stewart family after her mother had an affair with their father.
 Morag hates the idea of being related to her.
 She later becomes annoyed at Colleen's interfering with their private affairs.
 Colleen refuses to accept Martha MacKenzie's (Jodi Gordon) relationship with Hugo Austin (Bernard Curry).
-This causes a series of arguments in the Stewart family over Colleen's meddling, she later sees that Martha is trying to find happiness again and they make up.
+This causes a series of arguments in the Stewart family over Colleen's meddling.
+She later sees that Martha is trying to find happiness again and they make up.

 Colleen is later trapped in the Diner when it is fire bombed.
-She gets over the incident quickly to support old friend Leah who cannot not cope.
-She is angry when Marilyn returns to town, she states she still has not forgiven her for the breakdown of her and Lance's relationship.
-When she finds out that Marilyn has cancer she changes her attitude towards her and the become friendly again.
-Penn Graham (Christian Clark) starts a campaign up against Alf and the other residents of Summer Bay.
-Items begin going missing from the caravan park.
-He plants them in Colleen's trailer to make it look as if she has stolen them.
+She gets over the incident quickly to support old friend Leah, who cannot not cope.
+She is angry when Marilyn returns to town, stating she still has not forgiven her for the breakdown of her and Lance's relationship.
+When she finds out that Marilyn has cancer, she changes her attitude towards her and they become friendly again.
+Penn Graham (Christian Clark) starts up a campaign against Alf and the other residents of Summer Bay.
+Items begin to go missing from the caravan park.
+He plants them in Colleen's trailer, to make it look like she has stolen them.
 She is arrested and spends the night in the cells.
 She is later released and Charlie Buckton (Esther Anderson) vows to find out the truth.
 Roo (Georgie Parker) returns to the Bay and Colleen reminds her of her past behaviour.
-She continues to say that Roo cannot shake her past, until Alf tells her to stop.
+She continues to opine that Roo cannot shake her past, until Alf tells her to stop.
 Colleen serves as Matron of Honour at Gina Austin (Sonia Todd) and John Palmer's (Shane Withington) wedding.